Revisiting Neutrino Masses In Clockwork Models: Phenomenological Signatures

 The amplitude for 1-loop with the same fermions in the loop, $m_i$ = $m_j$ = m and $y_{ij}$ = $y_{ii}$ is given by

 $N_f$ is the number of flavours.
 The contribution to Higgs's mass is proportional to coupling$\times$mass of fermions.

-Hence, it slightly worsens the Higgs boson mass hierarchy similar to other TeV scale BSM models.
+Hence, it slightly worsens the Higgs boson mass hierarchy, similar to other TeV-scale BSM models.
 A similar result is obtained for different fermions in the loop.
-Calculation for this case is done in the appendix.
+Calculation for this case is done in the Appendix \ref{app:one-loop}.